 If you’re intimidated by making your own jams and jellies, don’t be!
-Learn how easy it is to use the Ball freshTECH Automatic Jam and Jelly Maker to make the perfect strawberry rhubarb vanilla bean jam and then get the creative juices flowing with so many more flavor combinations – many of which you can make from foraged fruits and flowers!
+Learn how easy it is to use the Jelly and Jam Maker from Roots & Harvest to make the perfect strawberry rhubarb vanilla bean jam and then get the creative juices flowing with so many more flavor combinations – many of which you can make from foraged fruits and flowers!

 Before we get into the basics of making your own fruit spreads, here’s a quick primer on the difference between jam and jelly.
 Both are delicious combinations featuring fruit, pectin, and sugar but their makeup is a little different depending on how they are prepared.
 We certainly have our favorite type of fruit spread.
 Do you?

 Made from fruit juice, jelly is the firmest, clearest fruit spread option.
 It’s generally soft and spreadable.
 Some people with food texture issues may prefer the consistency of jelly.

 Jam is made from crushed or chopped fruit.
 It’s a bit chunkier and can be runnier.
 It’s also my favorite which is why I’m sharing this particular recipe.
 We love the chunkiness of the added fruit in jam.
 So gather your supplies and ingredients and get busy preserving the harvest.

 Rhubarb is one of those fruits you either love or hate!
 Along with being so easy to grow it’s sometimes considered a weed, we think the tangy taste can’t be beat.
 Rhubarb is perfect in scones, pie, and of course it makes a great jam too.
 Pairing rhubarb with strawberries is such a delicious flavor combination.